colinkiama/capsule/readme.md

 abilities of your ship to defeat the aliens and overcome the major challenges that await for you at the end of each of stage.

-Can you make it through the trio of trials ande tribulations to uncover the message in the **capsule**?
+Can you make it through a trio of trials and tribulations to uncover the message in the **capsule**?

 ## Prerequisites